How does BASIX work with large boarding houses?

 3) Refer to Table A of the BASIX Thermal Comfort Protocol on page 19, and identify, for that climate zone, the maximum heating load and maximum cooling load for a ‘Unit’ (which represents the “average all dwellings in multi-dwelling developments”).

-4) Open the BASIX Tool and create a new project for the development, and commence the assessment using the multi-dwelling tool.
+5) Open the BASIX Tool and create a new multi-dwelling project for the development.
+Enter the number of residential flat buildings and complete the assessment as outlined below.

 - On the ‘Assessor Details’ tab: